Undergraduate, School of Continuing Studies - Adult Degree Programs

 Course Enrollment Limits for Continuing Studies Degree Programs

-A student may choose to enroll in one three-credit, non-accelerated evening course (fall, spring, and summer) in addition to his or her accelerated-format schedule.
+A student may choose to enroll in one three-credit, non-accelerated evening course (fall, spring and summer) in addition to his or her accelerated-format schedule.
 Tuition for each course will be charged at the current applicable tuition rate.
 Continuing studies students may not enroll in more than 17 credits during each continuing studies accelerated-format term, including regular-semester course registrations that overlap into a portion of any accelerated-format term.
 An exception to the 17-credit limit is allowed for those in the student teaching semester of the teacher certification program.

 Continuing Studies Change in Program

 Students moving from a continuing studies program to a traditional day program must complete the day program’s requirements for general education (including world languages) subject to the core transfer-credit policy.
-Continuing studies students who have completed 90 credits or more in their program may not transfer to a traditional day-program major unless this transfer is approved by the School of Continuing Studies, the academic department in which the major is housed, and the department of academic affairs.
+Continuing studies students who have completed 90 credits or more in their program may not transfer to a traditional day-program major unless this transfer is approved by the associate vice president, School of Continuing Studies, the academic department in which the major is housed, and the vice provost of academic affairs.